Mindfulness Meditation Training Techniques for Beginners

 Mindfulness meditation training techniques

 What does mindfulness for beginners look like?
-An excellent resource that will give you everything you need to get your practice going is Mindworks App.
-When you sign up, there’s a free 14-day introduction that presents all the basics, from posture to breath to what to do with your mind.
-With Mindworks, the journey to mindfulness is presented in clear and accessible modules that only require a few minutes of commitment per day.
+An excellent resource that will give you everything you need to get your practice going is the Mindworks Journey to Well-Being, presented in clear and accessible modules that only require a few minutes of commitment per day.

 Another great way to familiarize yourself with the nuts and bolts of meditation is to join a local class or group.
 It’s always helpful to have practice buddies you can ask questions of and who will inspire you to keep on with your practice.

 Meanwhile, here are a few pointers or meditation tips for beginners:

 - Set aside some time